KristinHenry/vis.social/README.md

 * Help folks learn how to add CWs and edit posts, and so on.

-* If signups are open, help proccess applications to join the instance (community).
-New sign ups are currently closed.

 * We're also considering some optional community building activites, but they're still on the back-bench for now.